 ECB unveiled the schedule for the 2025 domestic season on Thursday, reducing the number of back-to-back men’s Blast fixtures from 55 in 2024 to 37 in 2025.
-Neil Snowball, the ECB's managing director of competitions and major events, said that they have listened to the players and the constrictive criticism from the PCA, by reducing their tally of consecutive fixtures by 33%.
+Neil Snowball, the ECB's managing director of competitions and major events, said that they have listened to the players and the constructive criticism from the PCA, by reducing their tally of consecutive fixtures by 33%.

 However, the PCA has stated that it is not enough, with a number of significant matches still falling on successive days.
 "There remains a significant number of fixtures on successive days, which suggests little improvement compared to the 2023 schedule," a spokesperson told ESPNcricinfo.
 “There is a lot more work needed to meet player welfare needs."